egalli64/clj-intro/src/aaa/README.md

 - [when] - combine if and do
 - [cond](cond.clj) - multi-branch "if-else if" logic
 - [-> ->>] - threading macros for clean data transformations

+## Namespace Management

+- [require] - load and link to other namespaces
+- [use] - load and map public vars from another namespace (discouraged)
+- [in-ns] - set the current namespace (often used in REPL)
+- [the macro ns] - idiomatic way to declare a namespace at the top of a file

 ## Basic functions